 Before showing me his work, he had so many innocent questions:

 Racism is a choice, isn’t it, Mum?
-None of my friends was born not liking someone because of the colour of their skin, or if they have a religion.
+None of my friends were born not liking someone because of the colour of their skin, or if they have a religion.
 Do you learn racism, Mum?
-Like Dad told me not to support Chelsea like Uncle Darren when I grow up?
+Like when Dad told me not to support Chelsea like Uncle Darren when I grow up?
 Is racism the same?
 You get told to be racist?
 Why would someone do that?
 Why do some people not like other people and other people do like other people?
 Who tells them to do that?
 And why do they tell them that?

 I can’t work out how to answer any of his questions because I just don’t understand racism.